mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 ## Profile cap {#profile_cap}

 Use this condition type to set a maximum number of profiles for a journey path.
 When this limit is reached, the entering profiles take an alternate path.
+This ensures that your journeys will never exceed the limit defined.

 You can use this condition type to ramp up the volume of your deliveries.
 See this [use case](ramp-up-deliveries-uc.md).